-The castle was built on an elongated and very narrow, rocky ridge, which did not leave much space for buildings and complicated the access road.
-On the eastern side, the ridge was cut by a wide ditch carved in the rock, from 5.5 to 13 meters deep, in front of which the castle’s economic ward was probably located.
-The core of the castle was built on an oval plan with a length of about 40 and a width of 7-8 meters.
-In the western part there was a main, quadrangular residential building measuring 9×7 meters, and on the eastern side a round tower with a diameter of 5 meters and a wall thickness of about 1.5 meters.
-Both parts were connected by a massive defensive wall 2.2 meters thick, running along the edge of the slopes of the hill, separating a small, narrow courtyard.
+On the eastern side, the ridge was cut by a wide ditch carved in the rock, from 5.5 to as much as 13 meters deep, in front of which the economic facilities of the castle were probably located.
+The main part of the castle was built on an oval plan, about 40 meters long and 7-8 meters wide.
+In the western, safest part, there was a four-sided residential building measuring 9 x 7 meters, and on the eastern side a round tower with a diameter of 5 meters and walls about 1.5 meters thick.
+Both of these parts were connected by a massive defensive wall 2.2 meters thick, running along the edge of the slopes of the hill, separating a small, narrow courtyard.
 The castle courtyard was inclined towards the south, with the difference in height between the northern and southern edges exceeding 1.5 meters.
 From the outside, the wall had a diagonal plinth, turning into a more or less vertical face.
-The entrance to the castle was possible from the south on a slight bulge, from where a narrow path between the wall and the escarpment reached the ditch, over which a timber bridge was placed.
+The entrance to the castle was possible from the south, after a slight bulge of the area, from where a narrow path between the wall and the escarpment reached a ditch over which a wooden bridge was placed.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.